 Positive feedback is letting team members know what they did right and how it has positively influenced the work environment.
 Providing positive feedback correctly is valuable because it can increase employees’ confidence and improve their performance.
 And it should only take seconds to give someone positive feedback, and it can be done face-to-face (the best method) or by phone, e-mail or even fax.

+Solely About Performance.
 Too often, managers combine positive feedback with assignments, especially the same type of work.
 Under these circumstances, staff members feel that they are being punished for doing well.
-Not Overdone.

 Giving positive feedback, once mastered, is one of the most valuable skills a manager has to motivate staff to high levels of performance.
 However, when team members are experiencing performance or behavior problems, managers need to act quicky and provide constructive feedback in order to allow team members to continue their progress.

+Clarifying.
 This entails stating the impact of the performance or behavior problem, making sure the team member understands what the problem is.
-Committing.